guiprav/stdin-recorder/README.md

 stdin-recorder
 ==============

-stdin-recorder is a program that records stdin data with timing information in a file, allowing for later playback to stdout.
+stdin-recorder is a program that records stdin data with timing information in a file, and at the same time forwards it to stdout.
+The file can later be played back to stdout.

 I've written it because I wanted to store vim sessions in a way that I could later fine-tune simply by editing the session file.
 The session file is then played back and the whole terminal session is recorded using [Asciinema.](https://asciinema.org)